SilkRose/Pony/stories/ticking-love/ticking-love.md

 "Is it me?"

-"Yes," Twilight gives me her note.
+Twilight gives me her note.

 I read it to myself.

 > Dear Pinkie,
 >
-> I love you, will you go out with me?
+> I've thought of many ways to tell you this, and still settled on a love letter.
+I like you, a lot.
+I've never felt this way about another pony.
+Oh, you just showed up and now I'm pretending to write something inconspicuous.
+You ask a lot of questions, it's one of the things I love about you.
+So curious, always wondering.
+Oh, did I just say I love you?
+Well, I do.
+I love you.
 >
-> Also, can I have a kiss or two?
+> You're acting different, differently than normal.
+Are you hiding something?
+You have been acting strange around me.
+I guess I've been acting strange too.
+I'm sorry for that, I just don't know what these feelings mean.
+Maybe you could help me figure it out?
 >
+> And Pinkie, if the last two paragraphs didn't make it clear enough, it's you.
+Will you go out with me?
+>
 > Love,
 > Twilight.
+>
+> P.S. - A kiss would be nice.

 *Zero.*